 I always thought weighted jump ropes had weighted cables.
 Not this one.
 The Rogue Fitness PRO Jump Rope is a unique weighted rope because the majority of the weight lies in the handles, not the cable.

-The handles are constructed of stainless steel and weigh one pound each.
+The handles are constructed of stainless steel, weigh one pound each, and earn 5 out of 5 stars.
 That may not sound like a lot, but it’s quite a lot when you’re attempting to jump quickly.
 Apparently, CrossFit Games athletes used this rope at the 2016 Games and did double-unders with them.
-They are definitely superhuman, because I maxed out at seven double-unders with this thing.
+They are definitely superhuman because I maxed out at seven double-unders with this thing.

 To give you an idea of just how big the handles are, they’re 25 millimeters in diameter—not much skinnier than an Olympic barbell (28.5 millimeters) and the same as the shaft of a 15-kilogram barbell such as the Rogue Bella Bar.
 Despite the diameter, the handles still have great spin thanks to the 360-degree swivel bearings.